microsoft/fluentui/rfcs/react-components/convergence/motion-definition-n-apis.md

 <details>
 <summary>Handling unmount using animation events</summary>

-`createPresence()` does this internally, this example is just for illustration purposes on how animation events can be used with React lifecycle.
+`createPresenceMotion()` does this internally, this example is just for illustration purposes on how animation events can be used with React lifecycle.

 ```tsx
 // ⚠️ Not proposed API, just an example of Web Animations API usage